History of Coast Survey

 1845: U.S. Coast Survey begins systematic studies of the Gulf Stream.
 It is the first systematic oceanographic project for studying a specific phenomenon commenced by any government or organization.
 Physical oceanography, geological oceanography, biological oceanography, and chemical oceanography of the Gulf Stream and its environs are covered in the initial orders, serving as a model for all subsequent integrated oceanographic cruises.

-1847: Naturalist Louis Agassiz sails on Coast Survey Steamer Bibb to study fish and fauna of offshore New England area.
+1847 and 1851: In 1847, naturalist Louis Agassiz sails on Coast Survey Steamer Bibb to study fish and fauna offshore of the New England area.
+In 1851, Louis Agassiz is commissioned by the U.S. Coast Survey to conduct the first scientific study of the Florida Reef system.

 1853: First Tide Prediction Tables are published.

-1854 -1855: U.S. Coast Survey employs James McNeill Whistler as an engraver.
-(He goes on to paint the iconic "Whistler's Mother" in 1871.)
+1854 and 1855: U.S. Coast Survey employs James McNeill Whistler as an engraver.
+He paints the iconic "Whistler's Mother" in 1871.

 1861: Coast Survey Supervisor Bache publishes "Notes on the Coast of the United States," secret documents used by the Union Army.
 This series of "Notes," extending from Delaware Bay to Mississippi Sound on the Gulf Coast, contributes to the efficacy of the Union blockading squadrons.